petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/using-the-liferay-dxp-service.md

 ---
 # Using the Liferay DXP Service

 The Liferay service is the heartbeat of any project in Liferay Cloud (SaaS or PaaS).
-It runs the application's Liferay DXP instance and interacts with other services like the web server, Elasticsearch, and MySQL database.
+It runs the application's Liferay DXP instance and interacts with other services like the web server, Elasticsearch, and database.

 ![The Liferay service is one of several services available in Liferay Cloud.](./using-the-liferay-dxp-service/images/01.png)